FREE INTERNATIONAL SHIPPING ON ORDERS OVER $150

 The Emergence of Imperfect Beauty

-These imperfections came to symbolize authenticity, individuality, and the transient nature of life, resonating deeply with Zen Buddhist teachings.
+These imperfections came to symbolize authenticity, individuality, and the nature of life, resonating deeply with Zen Buddhist teachings.

 Varieties of Imperfect Bowls